List of Government Banks or Public Sector Banks in India 2022

 Banks are a major part of the Indian Economy.
 These are the place where all transactions legitimately take place.
 India's economy is managed by the Finance Ministry along with the Reserve Bank of India.
 Following this, there are 3 categories of banks, namely, Public or Government banks, Private banks, Foreign or International banks.

-The Minister of Finance, Nirmala Sitharaman announced the mergers of Public sector banks as well as conversion of various public sector banks to private sectors.
-In the article below, know about various Public Sector banks of India and how the conversion would affect the Indian economy.
+The Minister of Finance, Nirmala Sitharaman announced the mergers of Public sector banks as well as the conversion of various public sector banks to private sectors.
+In the article below, know about various Public Sector Banks of India and how the conversion would affect the Indian economy.
 Take a look at the Public Sector Banks in India in the picture below.